quang-g/buffet_style_investing_agent/phase_1/chunking_rule_claude.md

-  "contains_principle": true if states timeless investing/business wisdom, "contains_example": true if provides concrete illustration, "contains_comparison": true if compares entities or time periods, "contextual_summary": "from Step 5",
+  "contains_principle": true if states timeless investing/business wisdom, "contains_example": true if provides concrete illustration, "contains_comparison": true if compares entities or time periods, "start_anchor": "the first 30 words or the first sentence of the chunks", "end_anchor": "the last 30 words or the last sentence of the chunks", "contextual_summary": "from Step 5",
   "prev_context": "1-2 sentences on what came before", "next_context": "1-2 sentences on what follows",